 About this course

 This course introduces students to scientific computing, the collection of tools, techniques, and theories required to solve mathematical models of problems in Science and Engineering on the computer.
-A particular focus lies in theoretically understanding and efficiently implementing discussed algorithms to solve physical balance laws in C++.
-The course does not provide an introduction to C++, which INF205 covers.
-The programming part covers essential and valuable tools in C++ required for efficient scientific computing.
+A particular focus lies in theoretically understanding and efficiently implementing discussed algorithms to solve physical balance laws.
+Implementations can be done in Python, Julia, or C++.

 Specific topics and questions that will be answered are: